Trumpkin’s Notes On Barrels

 Attractiveness – They’re cute.

 Size – People say size.
-However, a cabin sauna on the exact same footprint will provide a healthier and better experience.
+However, a cabin sauna on the same footprint taking up the same space will provide a healthier and better experience.

 Perhaps the big one though is that we don’t know what we don’t know.
 We lack a good reference for what good sauna is.
 We think the cold feet and poor air quality in a barrel is normal.
 It’s not.
 We compare our barrel to a typical American sauna with no löyly and cold feet from too low of benches and poor ventilation and our barrel isn’t much worse so it must be a pretty good sauna.